-Boeing's Dreamliner: Short Term Gem, Long Term Pain
+Boeing's Dreamliner: Short-Term Gem, Long-Term Pain

-One of the articles that return every quarter is the article about Boeing's ability to increase profitability on the Boeing 787 (NYSE:BA) program.
-Over time this article has become more forward-looking, making it harder for people who are new to the subject to understand all of it.
-Therefore, after feedback from a Seeking Alpha editor, I have decided to split the returning analysis in 2 versions: a basic version that explains the importance and progress to new readers and a more advanced version that is more suitable for people already familiar with the subject.
-By doing so I hope to better assist people who are new to the subject as well as people who know the subject inside out.
+One of the articles that returns every quarter is the article about Boeing's (NYSE:BA) ability to increase profitability on the Boeing 787 program.
+Over time, this article has become more forward-looking, making it harder for people who are new to the subject to understand all of it.

+Therefore, after feedback from a Seeking Alpha editor, I have decided to split the returning analysis into 2 versions: A basic version that explains the importance and progress to new readers and a more advanced version that is more suitable for people already familiar with the subject.
+By doing so, I hope to better assist people who are new to the subject as well as people who know the subject inside out.

 The Boeing 787

 The Boeing 787 is the airplane that Boeing launched after oil prices increased and the airline industry was coping with a crisis that followed the 9/11 attacks.
-Competitor Airbus (OTCPK:EADSF) bet on the hub-spoke network with airport congestion as its main focus and launched the Airbus A380.
+Competitor Airbus (OTCPK:EADSF) (OTCPK:EADSY) bet on the hub-spoke network with airport congestion as its main focus and launched the Airbus A380.

 Boeing bet on the point-to-point network that required smaller aircraft such as the Boeing 787.
 The jet maker aimed to cut costs by 20% compared to the Boeing 767.
-The aircraft was revolutionary in almost all sense and to date the jet maker has grossed 1,210 orders for its Dreamliner.
+The aircraft was revolutionary in almost every sense, and to date the jet maker has grossed 1,210 orders for its Dreamliner.

 The airframe does meet its promises on fuel burn, but delays in the development have significantly increased development costs.
 In fact, development costs are so high they are widely considered sunk costs that will never be recovered.
-A production model, where Boeing transfers risks to its supply chain, has backfired as core elements in the supply chain coped with an inability to scale up production or deliver products from desired quality standard.
+A production model, where Boeing transfers risks to its supply chain, has backfired as core elements in the supply chain coped with an inability to scale up production or deliver products from the desired quality standard.

 This led to Boeing building up deferred costs at a much faster pace and much higher than it had ever anticipated and teething problems after service entry did not make things better for the Dreamliner program.